FAQ (Frequently Asked Questions) on Intelligence

 To illustrate:

-Do you consider a cat or dog as intelligent as a human being?
+Do you consider a cat or a dog as intelligent as a human being?

-Most people would say no—because they’re referring to cognitive intelligence, not general adaptability.
+Most people would say no—because they are referring to cognitive intelligence, not general adaptability.

 But when it comes to cognitive abilities, humans clearly surpass other species.